2022 Philippine House of Representatives elections

-The 2022 Philippine House of Representatives elections were the 36th lower house elections in the Philippines.
+The 2022 Philippine House of Representatives elections were the 36th lower house elections in the Philippines, and 26th as House of Representatives.
 The election of the House of Representatives was held on May 9, 2022.

 The election is held concurrently with the 2022 presidential, Senate and local elections.
 A voter has two votes in the House of Representatives: one for the congressional district, and one for party-list.
 Parties of leading presidential candidates are expected to stand candidates in many districts.
 In the outgoing 18th Congress, there are 243 congressional districts.

 There are 253 congressional districts for this election, which means 63 seats, or at least 20% of the seats, disputed in the party-list election.
 The party-list election is done on a nationwide, at-large basis, separate and distinct from the election from the congressional districts.

 Allies of presidential-elect Bongbong Marcos won a majority of the seats, with his cousin Martin Romualdez being elected as speaker.